-Attaches an Amazon EBS volume to a running or stopped instance and exposes it to the instance with the specified device name.
+Attaches an EBS volume to a running or stopped instance and exposes it to the instance with the specified device name.

 If a volume has an AWS Marketplace product code: